whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 **Multi AWS Account setup**

-If you have multiple AWS accounts, it's best to create one tf-runner role per AWS account for better control and management. e.g prod-tf-runner-role, security-tf-runner-role, dev-tf-runner-role.
+If you have multiple AWS accounts connectivity requirement in different modules, it's best to create one tf-runner role per AWS account for better control and management. e.g prod-tf-runner-role, security-tf-runner-role, dev-tf-runner-role.
+So, the config file expands correspondingly.

-Example Config file:

 ```sh
 [profile dev_aws_account]